tcltk/tcl/doc/markdown/dict.md

     Note that the mapping of values to variables does not use traces; changes to the *dictionaryVariable*'s contents only happen when *body* terminates.

     If the *dictionaryVariable* contains a value that is not a dictionary at the point when the *body* terminates (which can easily happen if the name is the same as any of the keys in dictionary) then an error occurs at that point.
 This command is thus not recommended for use when the keys in the dictionary are expected to clash with the *dictionaryVariable* name itself.
-Where the contained key does map to a dictionary, the net effect is to combine that inner dictionary into the outer dictionary; see the **EXAMPLES** below for an illustration of this.
+Where the contained key does map to a dictionary, the net effect is to combine that inner dictionary into the outer dictionary; see the [Examples] below for an illustration of this.

 # Dictionary values